stuarthayhurst/kernel-notify/README.md

    * -r  | --remove-kernel  : Remove a kernels from a menu and exit
    * -l  | --list-kernels   : List installed kernels and exit
    * -a  | --add-kernel     : Install a new kernel and exit
-   * -u  | --unmute         : Unmute the program on login and exit
+   * -U  | --unmute         : Unmute the program on login and exit
    * -m  | --mute           : Mute the program on login and exit

 ## Dependencies: